buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 ## User Interface
 - Three buttons are used for navigation; Up, Select, Down.
 Long press Select to go Back.
-- Holding the Select key on home screen accesses the trims.
+- Holding the Up key on home screen accesses the trims.
 - Holding the Select key when booting opens the start-up menu (for stick recalibration, format eeprom, etc.)

 <p align="center">